Module Contents

 Returns:

-A degenerate line object representing the point source.
+A display object representing the shield.

 Calculates the mfp equivalent if a ray intersects the shield